-We believe that electric vehicle are the best solution to climate change but is it true that electric vehicles are safe for the environment if yes, then how?
+We believe that electric vehicles are the best solution to climate change but is it true that electric vehicles are safe for the environment if yes, then how?

 in 2017, Google became the first company to match 100% of its electricity consumption with renewable energy.
 Google is the largest corporate renewable energy purchaser on the planet.
 And surprisingly, it encourages car manufacturing companies to take steps towards making electric vehicles.

-The electric vehicle is a vehicle that runs on electricity alone. such a vehicle does not contain an internal combustion engine like the other conventional vehicle. instead, it employees an electric motor to tune the wheels.
+An electric vehicle is a vehicle that runs on electricity alone. such a vehicle does not contain an internal combustion engine like the other conventional vehicle. instead, it employs an electric motor to tune the wheels.

 The demand for vehicles is increasing at a fast pace.
 E-vehicles increase the need for renewable fuel resources.

 The reduction of fossil fuel emissions through the use of Electric vehicles will help to prevent economic damage due to climate change.
 Climate change causes(PDF) a lot of damage to the global economy

 An average passenger vehicle emits about 4.6 metric tons of carbon dioxide a year. and the only transportation sector contributes 29% of all greenhouse gases. and 91% of American households own at least one car. that’s a lot of pollution and what’s the solution?
 Electric vehicles are designed to Eliminate Emissions.